supertwist/fundamentals/OSCON-exhibition.md

 ## Blurb
 **Public Sauce**\
 Recent works by Jason Bulluck, Chris Combs, Michelle Lisa Herman, David Mordini, and Derek Toomes.\
-Exhibition dates: March 17 - April 4
+Exhibition dates: March 17 - March 28

 Public Sauce presents a variety of artworks whose creation is dependent upon open source tools.
 From full-featured standalone apps like Blender, to libraries like React, to the low-level code that controls hardware IO, open source opens up a vast new range of possibilities for artists, both formally and conceptually.
 The wide adoption of OS in the creative community provides a counterbalance to the "secret sauce" of 'moats' and 'gatekeepers' - the commercialization of both technology and of art - and cebrates the intellectual commons.